holwynn/twitchtools/readme.md

 ## wordcount.js

-Shows the most used words
+Shows the most used words, userful for monitoring specific periods in a broadcast.